Ax0l0ti/Uni-Notes/Yr2 Notes📘/Semester 2/HCI 2/Human.md

 > > [!omega]+ Figure and ground
 > GODEL BABYYYYYY

-# Don't make me read
+# Don't make me read!

-# Structure the goat
+# Structure is the goat

 F and Z patterens